jmgurvitch/art-of-data/center_and_variability.md

 6. Two datasets have the same **mean** of 1.15.
 Are these two datasets the same?
 Why or why not?

+   Not necessarily.
+We could have one dataset with one instance of 0 and one instance of 2.3, and another with three instances of 1.15.
+Both have a mean of 1.15.

 ## Variability
 The **variability** of a dataset is also called its **spread**.